Modular Jump Gaussian Processes: Review

 \subsection{Local Approximate Gaussian Processes}

 LAGP \citep{gramacy2015local} tackles both drawbacks at once: computational expense and stationarity.
 Observe from Eq.~(\ref{eq:2gp}) that for two locations $x_i$ and $x_j$, $\Sigma(x_i,x_j) \rightarrow 0$ as $\left\Vert x_i-x_j \right\Vert \rightarrow \infty$.
 Consider a single new location $x$ where we wish to make a prediction, e.g., a single row of $\mathcal{X}$ in Section \ref{sec:gp}.
 Note in Eq.~(\ref{eq:2newpred}) that $\Sigma(x,X_N)$ serves as a weight for $\mu_N(\mathcal{X})$; thus, any training $y_i$ whose $x_i$ is far from $x$ has little influence on $\mu_N(\mathcal{X})$.
 Recognizing this, LAGP chooses a subset of $n \ll N$ ``useful" data points $X_{n}(x) \subset X_N$ to predict $x$.
 There are many ways to define ``useful", such as nearest neighbors (NN), mean-squared predictive error, and Fisher information.
 Throughout we consider LAGP via NN, although it could be worth entertaining other criteria as we discuss briefly in Section \ref{sec:discuss}.
+LAGP is not unique in its use of a small selection nearby points.
+Other, similar methods include nearest neighbor GPs \citep{datta2016hierarchical, datta2016nearest}, inducing points \citep{snelson2005sparse, banerjee2008gaussian}, or kernels and basis functions with compact support \citep{nychka2015multiresolution, kaufman2011efficient}.
+However, LAGP is unique in its focus on points nearby to the predictive location $x$, as opposed to globally or for all $X_N$.